-Visibility, Pressure, & Fall out Therapy
+Therapy for: High-Visibility Career Pressure, & Fall out

 “And that visibility which makes us most vulnerable is that which also is the source of our greatest strength.” -Audre Lorde